smartbch/docs/whitepaper/MoeingChainWhitepaper-en.md

 It has been 8 years since Vitalik Buterin proposed Ethereum in 2013.
 Smart contracts were born, bred, and have been blooming ever since.
 Ethereum is now the most successful smart contract platform, and we may examine its ecosystem as well as make observations from it:

 **The single chain's user experience is hard to approach through sharding or layer-2 solutions**.
 Zero latency and atomic interoperation between smart contracts is only possible within the same chain.
 The cross-shard or layer-2-to-layer-1 interoperation must undergo an interchain communication process, which prompts latencies similar to depositing and withdrawing at centralized exchanges.
-Some popular mechanisms, such as [flash loan](https://wwz.unibas.ch/fileadmin/user_upload/wwz/00_Professuren/Schaer_DLTFintech/Lehre/MA_Florian_Gronde_Flashloans-ohne_Appendix.pdf) and [flash swap](https://uniswap.org/docs/v2/core-concepts/flash-swaps/), would not work crosschain.
+Some popular mechanisms, such as [flash loan](https://wwz.unibas.ch/fileadmin/user_upload/wwz/00_Professuren/Schaer_DLTFintech/Lehre/MA_Florian_Gronde_Flashloans-ohne_Appendix.pdf) and [flash swap](https://uniswap.org/docs/v2/core-concepts/flash-swaps/), would not work cross-chain.

 **Low-throughput deters ordinary users from interacting directly with DApps**.
 The gas upper bound is fixed for each block, and miners pack the transactions with high gas fees first.
 Meanwhile, transactions with low gas fees must wait a long time to be packed into a block or never get packed at all.
 Naturally, only high-value transactions are worth a high gas fee.
 So, ordinary users who cannot afford high gas fees can only deposit their funds into centralized organizations, then delegate them to operate their funds.
 In the DeFi world, only a small number of accounts are sending transactions.
 These accounts have a lot of funds, either because they own a lot, or because they gather a lot from ordinary users.
 Ironically, today's decentralized finance is not so decentralized.